Geoffroy de Clippel

 Idea: This paper experimentally investigates cooperative game theory from a normative perspective.
 Axioms and solution concepts from cooperative game theory provide valuable insights into the data.

-Bounded Rationality and Limited Datasets (with K. Rozen, R&R Ecma) Revised: July 2018
+Bounded Rationality and Limited Datasets (with K. Rozen) Version: December 2018, R&R TE

-Testable Implications of Some Classic Assignment Methods (with K. Rozen) New: July 2018
+Testable Implications of Some Classic Assignment Methods (with K. Rozen) Version: July 2018

 Idea: We study the testable implications of serial dictatorship, stable many-to-one matchings, and the core of housing markets.
 We show that serial dictatorship is easy to test, and explain how elements of the power ranking between agents can be identified.
 Stability is also easy to test for an interesting class of many-to-one matching problems, and is tightly related to serial dictatorship.
 We provide an insightful characterization of the core of Shapley and Scarf (1974)'s housing markets using revealed top-trading cycles.
 This characterization proves useful in many examples, but is also used to prove that testing the core is generally NP-hard.

-Idea: A decision maker may not perfectly maximize her preference over the feasible set.
+Idea: A decision maker (DM) may not perfectly maximize her preference over the feasible set.
 She may feel it is good enough to maximize her preference over a sufficiently large consideration set; or just require that her choice is sufficiently well-ranked (e.g., in the top quintile of options); or even endogenously determine a threshold for what is good enough, based on an initial sampling of the options.
-We introduce and investigate a class of theories, Order-k Rationality, encompassing heuristics such as these.
+Heuristics such as these are all encompassed by a common theory of Order-k Rationality, which relaxes perfect optimization by only requiring choices from a set S to fall within the set’s top k(S) elements according to the DM’s preference ordering.
+Heuristics aside, this departure from rationality offers a natural way, in the classic ‘as if’ tradition, to gradually accommodate more choice patterns as k increases.
+We characterize the empirical content of Order-k Rationality (and related theories), and provide a tractable testing method which is comparable to the method of checking SARP.

 Level-k Mechanism Design with Small Modeling Mistakes (with R. Saran and R. Serrano)